praegnanz-de/videosws/README.md

 Name of your example HTML, defaults to `index.html`.

 #### `example.css` (string|string[])
-We'll add a &lt;link&gt; element in our &lt;head&gt; for every local CSS file (or URL) you defined here.
+We’ll add a &lt;link&gt; element in our &lt;head&gt; for every local CSS file (or URL) you defined here.

 #### `example.jsHead` (string|string[])
-We'll add a &lt;script&gt; element in our &lt;head&gt; for every local JS file (or URL) you defined here.
+We’ll add a &lt;script&gt; element in our &lt;head&gt; for every local JS file (or URL) you defined here.

 #### `example.jsFoot` (string|string[])
-We'll add a &lt;script&gt; element before &lt;/body&gt; for every local JS file (or URL) you defined here.
+We’ll add a &lt;script&gt; element before &lt;/body&gt; for every local JS file (or URL) you defined here.

 ---------